 The following overview illustrates a suggested course of study for Year 9.
-Each of the theoretical focus areas identified below, would be studied over a two-year course.
-However, in each term of Year 9, a different unit of study will be explored in a practical context.
 The choice of physical activity (integrated into the focus area) will depend on both facility availability and teacher expertise.
 Tactical awareness, although not acknowledged as a foci area, will be addressed within the practical individual/team performance domains.